NoncommissionedRush/test-assignment/README.md

 3. Start the backend server with `npm start`
 4. Start the client with `npm start --prefix client`

+for better load balancing start the server with `pm2 start index.js -i 0`

 ## register request

 To register a user request click on the button.
 You will get a notification specifying which worker will process your request